 If your dentist is recommending that you have your wisdom teeth removed, you may be hesitant to move forward.
 Here are three frequently asked questions concerning wisdom teeth that can help you make a more informed decision:

-Anthropologists believe wisdom teeth, or the third set of molars were needed for our ancestor?s early diet of course, rough food ? like leaves, roots, nuts, and meats ? which required more chewing power and resulted in excessive wear of the teeth.?
+Anthropologists believe wisdom teeth, or the third set of molars were needed for our ancestors?s early diet, of course, rough food? like leaves, roots, nuts, and meats? which required more chewing power and resulted in excessive wear of the teeth.?
 Modern-day foods can be and are often cooked to soften them so there is less chewing involved.
 In addition, the invention of tools such as forks and knives, allowing us to cut our food into smaller pieces, has made the need for wisdom teeth unnecessary.

 Wisdom teeth that are not removed should continue to be monitored because the potential for developing problems later on still exists.
-As people age, they are at greater risk for health problems?and that includes potential problems with their wisdom teeth.
+As people age, they are at greater risk of health problems? and that includes potential problems with their wisdom teeth.